 Storytelling is written in our DNA.
 The digital medium took millennia to emerge and is now one of the premier ways, if not the premier way, to tell a story.
-Yet, underneath the glamour and the coding, it has the same goal as every method before it.
+Yet, underneath the glamour and the coding, the purpose of digital is the same as that of every method before it.

 Let’s define our terms: